-The lock-out laws may have seen Kings Cross night-life dwindle, but they certainly haven’t impacted the flourishing dining scene of neighboring suburb Potts Point.
-Restaurants are centered around Maclaey Street, with eateries dotted through the leafy ‘burb ranging from a vego fine-diner to a quirky mod-Asian joint.
+The flourishing dining scene of Potts Point is one that can't be matched.
+With some of the best restaurants in Sydney found in this buzzing neighbourhood.
+Majority of the best restaurants in Potts Point are centred around Macleay Street, with eateries dotted through the leafy ‘burb ranging from a vego fine-diner to a quirky mod-Asian joint.
 No matter what you’re feeling like, you’re guaranteed to find something that hits the spot.
-Here's our pick of the best to score a spot at...
+Here's our pick of the best restaurants in Potts Point to score a spot at.

-An eatery that went 100% vegetarian about a year ago, Yellow has a vegan focus, and every plate features produce grown by local suppliers.
-The restaurant is a la carte during the week, and offers three- and five-course tasting menus on Saturdays.
+An eatery with a 100% vegetarian focus.
+Yellow's dishes are centred around contemporary vegetarian meals with every plate features produce grown by local suppliers.
+The restaurant offers three and five-course tasting menus featuring dishes like beetroot tartare with zucchini flower and charred eggplant, and almond ice cream with native pepper, Davidson plum and rhubarb.
 Set inside a converted 1950s art gallery, Yellow is as achingly hip as it is healthy.

 57 MacLeay Street, Potts Point